SirYancy/ITECH190-Intro-to-CS/javascript/javascript.md

 * `alert("1" + "2" + "3" + "4" + "5");`
 * `confirm("Do you wish to continue?");`

+Observe what these lines of code do carefully.
+Can you work out why they behave the way they do?

 <!-- images -->
 [1]: images/1.png